ericspod/Eidolon/BUILDING.md

 ### OS X

-OS X must be setup with the necessary Python frameworks, download and install the following:
+OS X must be setup with Xcode and the necessary Python frameworks, follow the instructions for installing on OSX using MacPorts and pip then the following:

+    sudo pip install Cython

+You will otherwise have to download and install the following:

  1. Download and install Python2.7: http://www.python.org/download/ (most recent 2.* 64bit version)
  2. Download and build PyQt: http://www.riverbankcomputing.co.uk/software/pyqt/download (source release)